Have you ever wondered what the difference is between hamsters and gerbils?

 For this reason, many people find it helpful to keep separate cages for their hamsters and bring out beds for playtime outside of their cabin-style cages.

-This can help keep any unpleasant smells from infiltrating into your home during cuddles or playtime with your furry friend!
+This can help keep any unpleasant smells from infiltrating your home during cuddles or playtime with your furry friend!

 The decision comes down to preference: both types of rodents make wonderful pets as long as they are kept clean and cared for properly!